RedCrewOS/open-qr-standard/profiles/payment-profile.md

                   "type": "string"
                },
                "description": {
                   "description": "Longer description of the basket item", "type": "string"
                },
                "quantity": {
                   "description": "The number of units of the item in the basket if multiple is possible.
 Is a number to accommodate items charged by weight or length", "type": "number"
                },
                "unitPrice": {
                   "description": "The unit price of the item excluding tax.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                },
                "unitTax": {
                   "description": "The unit tax of the item.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                },
                "unitMeasure":{
                   "description": "Optional display string for the measure of the unit", "type": "string"
                },
                "totalPrice": {
                   "description": "The total price of the item excluding tax.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                },
                "totalTax": {
                   "description": "The total tax of the item.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                }
             }
          }
       },
-      “status”: {
+      "status": {
          "description": "The type of transaction: PAYMENT or REFUND", "type": "string",
          "enum": [